jackeyhappie/volumetric_drilling_real_camera/README.md

 ## Overview

 This fork adds the function that reading videos from real camera and displaying it in HMD together with videos from AMBF.
 To achieve this, we changes the 6 files based on original volumetric_drilling project.
-They are "./ADF/world/world.yaml", "./launch.yaml", "./CMakeLists.txt", "./ADF/single_stereo_camera.yaml", "./plugin/camera_hmd/hmd.cpp" and "./plugin/camera_hmd/hmd.h".
+They are "./ADF/world/world.yaml", "./launch.yaml", "./CMakeLists.txt", "./ADF/single_stereo_camera.yaml", "./plugin/camera_hmd/hmd.h" and "./plugin/camera_hmd/hmd.cpp".
 We will introduce these changes in detail.

 ## "./ADF/world/world.yaml"
 World.yaml file determines the lights and cameras in AMBF simulation environment.
 We uncomment all "publish image: true" for main camera, left camera and right camera to enable them to publish the video as rostopics.
 Then, we can subscribe these rostopics to read whichever video we want.

 ## "./launch.yaml"
 launch.yaml file determines the meaning of number when start the AMBF in command.
+We may later wrap all the things into a new plugin for AMBF and add it in the lauch.yaml.

+## "./CMakeLists.txt"
+CMakeLists.txt determines the required environment for the whole program.
+We use several package which the original volumetric_drilling project does not need.
+So, we add them into find_packages and catkin_packages such as ROS package sensor_msg.

+## "./ADF/single_stereo_camera.yaml"
+This file is launched when running 6 in the command.
+It only contains stereoLR camera in volumetric_drilling project.
+We add two more camera (stereoL and stereoR) so as to read stereo videos for HMD.
+The format for adding camera refers to  "./ADF/stereo_cameras.yaml".

+## "./plugin/camera_hmd/hmd.h"
+This file is the head file for "./plugin/camera_hmd/hmd.cpp".
+We add two pointers of ros::NodeHandle, two ros::Subscriber, two cv_bridge::CvImagePtr and one point of chai3D::cTexture2d for the usage in "./plugin/camera_hmd/hmd.cpp".

+## "./plugin/camera_hmd/hmd.cpp"
+This file is a pulgin for AMBF.
+We read and progress videos from real stereo microscope in it.
+We create ROS nodes by "afROSNode::getNode()" and subscribe proper rostopic to read videos from camera.
+A "imageCallback" is written to do that.
+After storing the current frames in cv_bridge::CvImagePtr, we modified them in one frame with required size.
+Then, we create a chai3D::cImage and allocate it according to the frame.
+We pass the frame to the chai3D::cImage by function "setData".
+After that, we create a chai3D::cTextured2DPtr and pass chai3D::cImage to it.
+We finally replace “m_quadMesh->m_texture” with that chai3D::cTextured2DPtr.
+Running the project, we can see the processed AMBF videos are replaced by the processed real videos from stereo microscope.

 ### The following is the README file of volumetric_drilling project.